mannansiddiqui/Ansible-playbook-to-install-Nginx-ingress-operator-on-Openshift-cluster/README.md

-# Ansible-playbook-to-install-Nginx-ingress-operator-on-Openshift-cluster
+# Ansible playbook to install the Nginx Ingress Operator on an OpenShift cluster

 #### Description:

-  - Create a VM/Instance and install Ansible on it.
+  - Create a VM/instance and install Ansible on it.
-  - Create Openshift cluster
+  - Set up an OpenShift cluster.
+  - Configure Ansible.
-  - Configure Ansible
+  - Write an Ansible playbook.

-#### Step-1: Create a VM/Instance and install Ansible on it
+#### Step-1: Create a VM/instance and install Ansible on it.

 Firstly, create a VM/Instance.
 I am using ACloudGuru PlayGround to create a VM.